psevestre/openid-fapi/Financial_API_WD_002.md

 The Financial API aims to provide specific implementation guidelines for financial services to adopt for use cases of online banking by developing a REST/JSON data model protected by specified OAuth profile that is secure.

-This document is Part 2 of a set of 5 documents that specifies the Financial API and it provides a profile of OAuth that is suitable to be used in Write access to financial data (also known as transaction access).
+This document is Part 2 of a set of 5 documents that specifies the Financial API and it provides a profile of OAuth that is suitable to be used in write access to financial data (also known as transaction access).
 This document specifies the controls against attacks such as: authorization request tampering, authorization response tampering including code injection, state injection, and token request phishing.
 Additional details are available in the security considerations section.

 ### Notational Conventions